-Finally, the monotonicity that can be achieved in practice may vary depending on modeling alternatives chosen.
-Our practical experience has not yet given us much guidance here, however we can present some examples instead:
+Finally, the monotonicity that can be achieved in practice may vary depending on modeling alternatives.
+We have no deep understanding of what that means.
+Let us present here two examples instead:

 Avoiding unconfirmed states: Many phenomena in history can be perceived as a chain of states and state transition events.
 There are sound logical theories dealing with such systems.
 This view is the basis of the ABC model [14], aiming like the CIDOC CRM to capture cultural contents.
-From an ontological point of view, the transitions can be produced out of the descriptions of the states and vice-versa.
+From an ontological point of view, the transitions can be produced out of the descriptions of the states and vice a versa.
 From an epistemological point of view, there is a huge difference: (1) If the information is incomplete, states and transitions cannot be transformed into each other.
 (2) States are difficult to be observed.
 That a property was valid over an interval of time and neither before nor after needs continuous complete observation.
 One can observe more easily a status, i.e. the validity of some properties at a point in time, or a transition event.

 Under these considerations, the CIDOC CRM gives preference to modeling e.g. ownership changes rather than ownership states.
 It would result in a non-monotonic model to construct a set of states from any list of events, be they directly observed or not, as in the examples given by [14], because information about additional events may require deletion of existing states.
 The CIDOC CRM cannot claim to deal with the issue completely, mainly because it tries to restrict itself to the semantics found in a definite set of data structures.
-We so far propose to transform even a true (rare) observation of a state into transition events for normalization, which results in a slight loss of information.
+We so far propose to transform even a true (rare) observation of a state is into transition events for normalization, which results in a slight loss of information.
 Nevertheless, the issue of introducing more elaborate models of states is under ongoing discussion.

 View-neutrality: This principle has been described in detail in [2].
-E.g. museums register accession (acquisition) and deaccession events.
-A transfer from one museum to another is an accession event for the one museum and a deaccession event for the other.
+E.g. museums register accession and deaccession events.
+A transfer from one museum to another is a deaccession event for the one museum and a deaccession event for the other.
 Classification as "deaccession" or "accession" may be regarded as non-monotonic, if one allows for the respective change of context.
 In the CIDOC CRM we replace these notions by symmetric ones, like Acquisition, Change of Custody.